lycus/mci/docs/garbage_collection.rst

 **Uses barriers**
     No

-Note that this GC is not available on Windows.

 This GC uses the Boehm-Demers-Weiser garbage collector (libgc).
 It has partial support for precise scanning using type bitmaps (only for structure types).